Cascading

 $item->setOrder(new OrderEntity());

-$entityManager->persist($item); // Order is automatically persisted
+$entityManager->persist($item); // order is persisted automatically

 $entityManager->flush();